ENGINE SWAP GUIDE - ELECTRICAL HT4100 to Olds

 GAUGES & WARNING LIGHTS

 I highly recommend adding oil pressure and temp gauges so you can monitor your new engine, but retain the warning lights to grab your attention if needed.
-Decent quality gauges are expensive, and rarely look good screwed under the dash.
-Should you want something stock-looking, functional, and with features you can't get in the aftermarket, I've developed a digital display unit designed specifically for 1982-85 Eldos and Sevilles.

 • Oil Pressure Light:

 The oil pressure switch on the 4100 has three terminals.
 One grounds out the light in the instrument cluster, the other two close a circuit that powers the fuel pump as long as oil pressure is present.
-We only care about the light ckt, so clip the Tan wire (Ckt 31 / 'BZ' on the square bulkhead connector) at the pressure switch and re-route this to your new oil pressure switch.
+We only care about the light ckt, so clip the Tan wire at the pressure switch and re-route this to your new oil pressure switch.
 On the Olds, this is typically at the top front of the engine just above and behind the waterpump.
 A switch from a carb'd Toro or Riv (without gauge package) will work fine and are cheap.
 If also running a pressure gauge, use a brass tee and pipe nipple to share this port.
 The other two unused wires can be clipped off anywhere it's convenient, preferably closer to the firewall as they still carry power, unless you're planning to reuse them for other purposes (like a gauge?).
 I like to stagger the cuts and tape ends to prevent shorting, and hide my cuts in the protective convoluted tubing for a cleaner look.

 • No Charge / Batt Indicator:

 You really don't need to do anything different here.
-This warning light is used as part of the alternator excitation circuit, which is pretty standard for most OEM charging systems.
+This warning light is used as part of the alternator excitation circuit, which is standard for most GM charging systems.
 If you plug in the 2-pin flat-blade connector to your new alternator exactly like the original was (or just bolt the 4100's alternator in), this light will work correctly and your battery will charge properly.
-However, you may need to extend this wiring if your new alt/bracket package is out of reach.
-Same goes for the +12v charge wire from the alt to the batt.
-Play it safe here...that batt wire is unfused.
+Even though the alternator has switched sides of the engine, the old wiring will reach if you cut the harness tape and re-route the leads.

 • Service Soon / Service Now Indicators: